miku-3165390/Torn-KE/README.md

 ## USE AT YOUR OWN RISK

-This program violates Torn TOS, so please use at your own risk.
-Please open an issue if your account gets fedded so I can fix it so others dont.

 ## License

 This script is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.